pickyourtrail_logo

 About Dubai World Trade Centre

 Opened in 1979, the Dubai World Trade Centre (DWTC) was the UAE’s first skyscraper and a defining symbol of the nation’s rise as a global business hub.
 Today, it remains a cornerstone of international trade, innovation, and economic collaboration in the region.
-Managed by the DWTC Authority, the complex offers more than 1.3 million square feet of exhibition space and hosts 500+ international events each year, including major global gatherings like GITEX Global, Arabian Travel Market, and Arab Health.
+Managed by the Dubai World Trade Centre Authority (DWTC Authority), the complex offers over 1.3 million square feet of exhibition space across the Dubai International Convention and Exhibition Centre (DICEC) and Dubai Exhibition Centre (DEC) venues (the largest in the Middle East) and hosts 500+ international events each year, including major global gatherings like GITEX Global, Arabian Travel Market, and Arab Health.

 Beyond its exhibition halls, DWTC includes modern office towers, the Dubai International Convention and Exhibition Centre (DICEC), and a comprehensive ecosystem of free zone licensing, business incubation, and commercial services.
 More than a venue, DWTC is a dynamic platform where global businesses, startups, and innovators connect to explore new opportunities and shape the future of trade.